If you remember nothing else:

 - The 6-chain framework: discovery interview, sample analysis, draft profile, anti-AI rules, test and refine, format-specific versions

 Tiago Forte is one of the most recognized productivity writers on the internet.
-In May 2025, he decided to build a comprehensive style guide so Claude would write in his voice.
+In May 2025, he decided to build a massive style guide so Claude would write in his voice.
 He identified 20 of his best essays, had Claude analyse them, and produced an 8,000-word guide with 168 bullet points describing his tone, quirks, vocabulary, and approach.

 Then he expanded it.
 Added counter-examples for each point.
 Created a 4,000-word implementation guide with prompt templates.
 The total came to roughly 20,000 words of instructions.